 Stage 4B is when the cancer has spread to organs further away, such as the lungs.
 Your doctor might call this secondary or metastatic cancer.

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on:

 - your type of cancer (the type of cells the cancer started in)

 - other health conditions that you have

-For stage 4 cervical cancer you might have treatment with:
+Stage 4 cervical cancer might be treated with:

 You might have a combination of these treatments.

-Some women may choose just to have treatment to control symptoms.
+Some people may choose to just have treatment to control symptoms.